ishworrsubedii/Pandas/README.md

 # Contributing
 If you find any errors or have any suggestions for improvement, feel free to submit an issue or a pull request.
 I am always open to feedback and contributions.

-# License
-This repository is licensed under the MIT License.
-Feel free to use the code and notes for your own learning purposes.